JCPTrevillian/JCPTrevillian/README.md

 During my time at Intuit I was humbled to receive two awards: Customer Obsession and Courage.

 My tech journey has been one of continuous learning and growth.
-I every day work on expanding my skills in both front and back-end, embracing challenges as opportunities to master new concepts.
+I work every day on expanding my skills in both front and back-end, embracing challenges as opportunities to master new concepts.

 Reflecting on my progress from a year ago to today, I am amazed at how far I've come.

-I'm excited about where my tech journey will lead me next!
+I'm excited to expereince where my tech journey will lead me next!
 </details>
 <br>